 However, I found the city to be more than a striking beauty.
 I discovered a city full of life.
 During that first stroll, we bumped into a film and gastronomic festival.
-We passed lively markets, terraces full of people eating alfresco and shops full of flowers.
+We passed lively markets, terraces full of people eating alfresco, and shops full of flowers.
 Concert venues were scattered around the parks and the Museum Quarter.

 It was fun to absorb the festive atmosphere.
 Plus, it was fascinating to have the opportunity to talk to locals and visitors from all over the world.
 After all, Vienna ended up being a blast!

-I found the action concentrated around the Innere Stadt or Vienna’s Old Town.
-This part of the city is surrounded by the Ringstrasse.
+I found the action concentrated around the Innere Stadt, or Vienna’s Old Town.
+This part of the city is surrounded by Ringstrasse.
 This circular road follows the outline of the former fortification walls.
 Most of the main attractions, including the Habsburg residence or palace, are located in or around this area.

+If you are short on time and only have one day in Vienna, I suggest you plan your sightseeing around this area.
 The distances can be covered by foot or using public transportation such as the tramways or Metro.

 The Museum Quarter is one of the premier cultural areas in the world.
 It has an area of 60,000 square meters and it holds about eight different institutions.
 The buildings have Baroque (former Imperial Stables) and Modern influence.
-An entire day can be spent in here.

 Maria Threresien Platz